transparency-dev/trillian-tessera/README.md

 Publishing is a background process that creates a new Checkpoint for the latest tree.
 This background process runs periodically (configurable via [WithCheckpointInterval](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera#AppendOptions.WithCheckpointInterval) and performs the following steps:
   1. Create a new Checkpoint and sign it with the signer provided by [WithCheckpointSigner](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera#AppendOptions.WithCheckpointSigner)
-  2. Contact witnesses and collect enough countersignatures to satisfy and witness policy configured by [WithWitnesses](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera#AppendOptions.WithWitnesses)
+  2. Contact witnesses and collect enough countersignatures to satisfy any witness policy configured by [WithWitnesses](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera#AppendOptions.WithWitnesses)
-  3. If the witness policy is satisfied, make this new checkpoint public available
+  3. If the witness policy is satisfied, make this new Checkpoint public available

-An entry is considered published when it is committed to by the latest Checkpoint.
+An entry is considered published once it is committed to by a published Checkpoint (i.e. a published Checkpoint's size is larger than the entry's assigned index).
 Due to the nature of append-only logs, all Checkpoints issued after this point will also commit to inclusion of this entry.

 ## Usage